HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 ### 8. Test

 At this point, the app should work exactly as it did at the end of Part 2.
-It should work so long as the user has Metamask installed and the correct network selected.
+It should work as long as the user has Metamask installed and the correct network selected.

 <h2>Update Web3 and Add Ledger Support</h2>

-### 9. Install Web3.js and the Ledger components
+### 9. Install Web3.js and the Ledger components.

 ```
 npm install web3 web3-provider-engine @ledgerhq/web3-subprovider @ledgerhq/hw-transport-u2f